 - Cannabinol (CBN): A non-psychoactive cannabinoid that works on a variety of immune cells and may help support sleep and healthy appetite.

-- Cannabidivarin (CBDV): Another non-intoxicating cannabinoid currently being explored for its potential to help with seizures, nausea and mood support.
+- Cannabidivarin (CBDV): Another non-intoxicating cannabinoid currently being explored for its potential to help with nausea and mood support.

 - Cannabigerol (CBG): Sometimes called the “mother cannabinoid,” the majority of CBG in the hemp plant converts into other cannabinoids, including CBD.
 On its own, CBG has shown promise in supporting healthy eye pressure and bladder and bowel function.